cwoebker/.com/scientia/index.markdown

 Here I am going to post links to different Physics related things I worked on.
 (Mainly proves and explanations) Just cause I love Physics and want to share.

-BTW: I called this page Scientia because I took 4 years of latin and feel like i need to use it somewhere.

-    Note: links in paranthesis are external ones

 # Math

 ### General